ohadbenita/docker-config/README.md

 All media-related services used to manage my media library.

 1. [SickChill](https://github.com/SickChill/SickChill) - Used to automatically download torrents and their metadata.
-2. [Transmission](https://transmissionbt.com/) - A simple bittorrent client.
+1. [Transmission](https://transmissionbt.com/) - A simple bittorrent client.

 ### Network

+All services related to external access to the different services I run are listed here.

+1. [NGINX](https://hub.docker.com/r/linuxserver/letsencrypt) - A powerful reverse proxy for securely exposing public services.
+This container also takes care of the renewal of the DuckDNS SSL certificate.
+1. [DuckDNS](https://www.duckdns.org/) - A free dynamic DNS hosted on AWS.
+Used to update my public IP address with my registered domain.

 ### NextCloud